gregfavish/angulardemo/README.md

 # Absa Assesment

-This is a simple angular 2 application that communicates to a .net API which uses SQL server for data storage.
+This is a simple angular 2 application that communicates to a .NET web API which uses SQL server for data storage.
 The application user is authenticated before access is granted to the site - use the username "a@b.com" and password 'abc123'

 # Running the application locally: